grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 ### Sparkline

-Shows value rendered as a sparkline.
-Sparklines can be shown by taking data with multiple time series and using the [Time series to table transformation][] to process data to a format the table can show.
+Shows values rendered as a sparkline.
+You can show sparklines using the [Time series to table transformation][] on data with multiple time series to process it into a format the table can show.

 {{< figure src="/static/img/docs/tables/sparkline2.png" max-width="500px" caption="Sparkline" class="docs-image--no-shadow" >}}

-Sparklines can be customized with many of the same options as the [Time series panel][] including line width, fill opacity, and more.
-The color of the sparkline can also be changed by updating the [color scheme][] in the _Standard options_ section of the panel configuration.
+You can be customize sparklines with many of the same options as the [Time series panel][] including line width, fill opacity, and more.
+You can also change the color of the sparkline by updating the [color scheme][] in the _Standard options_ section of the panel configuration.

 ## Cell value inspect